haoran119/c-cpp/学习笔记之C-C++/README.md

 no insertion
 */
 ```
+* Need to check if key exists before call std::set::insert() or not?
+    * No, it is not necessary to check if the key exists before calling std::set::insert().
+The insert() function of std::set will automatically check if the key already exists in the set and will not add it again if it does.
+This is because the keys in a std::set are unique, and adding a duplicate key would violate that property.
+    * So, you can safely call std::set::insert() with a key, and the function will take care of checking if it already exists.
+If the key does not exist, it will be added to the set, and if it does, nothing will happen.
+#
 * [std::set<Key,Compare,Allocator>::erase - cppreference.com](https://en.cppreference.com/w/cpp/container/set/erase)
     * erases elements (public member function)
 	* Removes specified elements from the container.